C/2024 E1 (Wierzchoś)

 C/2024 E1 (Wierzchoś) is a hyperbolic Oort cloud comet, discovered on 3 March 2024 by Polish astronomer Kacper Wierzchoś.
-It will reach perihelion on 20 January 2026, when it should reach an apparent magnitude of around +8.5, which should make it visible in larger binoculars.
-It has an inbound orbital period of millions of years and it may be ejected from the Solar System.
-Cometary activity for C/2024 E1 has been driven by carbon dioxide (CO2).
-It will cross the celestial equator on 17 November 2025.
-As of November 2025, the comet is about apparent magnitude 12.
+It reached perihelion on 20 January 2026, with an apparent magnitude of around +6.5, visible in larger binoculars.
+It has a highly eccentric orbit, with an inbound orbital period of millions of years and an outbound ejection trajectory.
+Cometary emission activity for C/2024 E1 has been driven by carbon dioxide (CO2).